 Hence, it is always better to hire a professional attorney who has experience dealing with such cases.
 If the divorce is taking place with mutual understanding and you do not hold any grudges against each other, you can hire a single attorney.
 However, most cases require partners to have their lawyers who then communicate to take the process further.

 The legal procedure of the divorce will ensure that the child’s custody is given while keeping the child’s interest a priority.
 Hence, it is advised to consult with your lawyer beforehand and see how the custody will be divided or if sole custody is applicable.
 This way, you wouldn’t have to deal with any surprises when you present yourself in front of the judge.
 Maintaining a normal daily routine for the child during and after the divorce will help them in many ways.
-A family law attorney can help determine best course of action, whether that be joint custody or sole custody of children.
+Our Orland Park child custody lawyers can help determine the best course of action, whether that be joint custody or sole custody of children.

 Once the custody is decided, legal procedures will include the visitation rules for the non-custodial parent (if it is not a shared custody case.)
 We suggest that even if you have the upper hand in the situation, make sure to arrive at a conclusion that will benefit your child in the long run.
 After all, your child’s well-being is more important than making your partner suffer.